techidaily/site-sound-optimizing/source/_posts/updated-2024-approved-pushing-boundaries-in-sound-design-top-5-innovative-audio-distortion-applications.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2123738/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Part 1\.
-What Factors Make A Nice Voice Changer for Gaming?

-Have you ever used a voice changer for gaming before?
-If not then, allow us to help you out.
-There are multiple options when it comes to voice changers for gaming.
-There are some tips and factors depending upon which you can choose a nice voice changer.
-The coming section of this article will focus on the factors that should be considered while selecting your gaming voice changer.

-### · Efficiency of Usage

-Selecting a voice changer is not only about the sound effects it offers or its features and services.
-At this point intervenes in the consumer experience it provides.
-The efficiency here matters a lot.
-Moreover, the question that ‘Is the software user-friendly?’ is the game-changer in this world.
-An attractive and easy-to-understand interface is the key to having more consumers.

-### · Support for Streams

-Online streaming and sharing is the most prominent way of communication nowadays.
-The next thing to check is if the voice changer is compatible with online use?
-If the answer is ‘Yes,' then it has secured another point in favor of its usage.

 ### · Sound Library

 Finding sound effects is sometimes difficult, so to avoid this, a wide range of sound effects must be available for the user’s ease.
 If the voice changer has a built-in sound effects library, then it has gained a tick in the checklist.
 A good voice changer always has a built-in library, and they even allow the user to upload their sound library.